LEAGUE7QC/LEAGUE7QC.github.io/docs/registration.md

 # Registration
-> Official team and player registration forms are available here.
+> Official team registration forms are available here.
 Please review eligibility requirements before submitting.

-## Team Registration Form
+## Eligibility Requirements
 Will be added.

-## Player Registration Form
+## Team Registration Form
 Will be added.